 Potential 55K Additional Easy Points

 Once your card is open, you should log in and check your refer-a-friend offers.
 If you’re very lucky, you’ll find an offer like above.
-Notice that the offer you’re hoping for states that you can earn 30,000 points and your friend can earn 100,000 points.
+The offer you’re hoping for states that you can earn 30,000 points and your friend can earn 100,000 points.

 When I first signed up for my card, I didn’t see this refer-a-friend offer.
 About a month later, though, this offer appeared.
 So, keep checking!